Note that the sites below are provided by third parties and not endorsed by Council.

 - To keep the kids active and outdoors, checkout the great ideas at Nature Play Canberra.
 There are activity sheets by age and season and you can request a "Passport to an Amazing Childhood’ which will send your kids on a series of outdoor 'missions'!

 - Suffering from a lack of lunch-box inspiration?
-Try these ideas.
+Try the FreshTastes website or these ideas.
 See also ACT Education's fact sheets on lunchboxes and tap water.

 - This list of resources for families will help you make good food choices.